20 Dream Vintage Coastal Kitchen Ideas (1920s-1940s Design Guide)

 Idea: Install light fixtures that combine vintage style with coastal elements.

-Coastal element: Lights reminiscent of ship lanterns, fishing nets, or lighthouses.
+Coastal element: Fixtures reminiscent of ship lanterns, fishing nets, or lighthouses.

-How to recreate: For the 1920s, look for brass fixtures with nautical motifs.
-In the 1930s, chrome fixtures with wave-like designs were popular.
-By the 1940s, more whimsical fixtures featuring sea life might be appropriate.
+How to recreate: 1920s calls for brass fixtures with nautical motifs.
+1930s leans chrome with wave-like shapes.
+By the 1940s, more whimsical sea life fixtures fit right in.

 18. Repurposed Boat Elements